French men not producing as much sperm

 The researchers also found that there was an increase in the number of abnormally shaped sperm over the study period, which can also influence fertility.

-Part of that finding, however, can be explained by scientists getting better at recognising misshapen swimmers, but not all of it.
+Part of that finding, however, can be explained by scientists getting better at recognizing misshapen swimmers, but not all of it.
 "So both results are important," said Le Moal.

 (Editing by Ivan Oransky and Kate Kelland)